ProjetsPL/treehouse-theme/_posts/us/how-to-enliven-white-kitchen-7-interesting-ideas.md

 {% endfig %}

-**Darker shades are also excellent for the space located over the counters.** It's a solution recommended mostly for large kitchens, as it can make the interior look smaller.
+**Darker colors are also excellent for the space located over the counters.** It's recommended solution for large kitchens, as it can make the interior look smaller.
 When choosing an overlay for the wall over a countertop, it's good to pick a smooth texture.
 Why?
 Dark colors make any dirt highly visible, therefore, you are going to wipe the surface very often.
 Nevertheless – it looks incredibly elegant.

 {% fig %}